 See procedure Monitoring and managing cases awaiting allocation for tasks that must be undertaken in relation to cases awaiting allocation.

 Team managers have responsibility for case allocation, unless otherwise directed by a more senior delegated decision maker.
-This advice guides and supports team managers to prioritise cases for allocation.
+This advice guides and supports team managers and leadership roles to prioritise cases for allocation.
+Leadership roles include CPP5.2 and CPP6 roles.

 All children involved with Child Protection are assigned to a team for which a team manager has overall responsibility.
 Allocation of a child’s case to a specific child protection practitioner: